 Family Violence and Family Violence Courts

 Violence in families is a significant problem confronting communities in Australasia and internationally.
-It can have a long-lasting impact upon the physical and psychological health and behaviour of victims, children of the parties and perpetrators and their quality of life.
+It can have long-lasting physical, psychological and behavioural impacts on victims, children of the parties and perpetrators, affecting their overall quality of life.
 There are multiple dimensions of the problem such as the safety of the victim and children involved, providing appropriate support to address the trauma and any social dislocation arising as a result of the violence, the resolution of any outstanding issues concerning child and financial issues and the relationship and promoting the rehabilitation of the perpetrator.

 The Australian justice system deals with differing aspects of the problem in various jurisdictions: criminal to hear and determine any charges arising out of the violence, specialist family violence courts to protect victims and promote rehabilitation of perpetrators, restraining order or apprehended violence order applications in magistrates courts to protect victims and family courts to address issues to do with the welfare of children and other relationship-related issues.